WRUF-FM

-WRUF-FM (103.7 MHz) is a radio station broadcasting a country music format in Gainesville, Florida.
-It is owned by the University of Florida.
-While the university is a non-profit organization owned by the State of Florida, WRUF-FM and its AM sister station 850 WRUF, are operated as commercial radio stations, in contrast to co-owned NPR member station 89.1 WUFT-FM, a non-commercial outlet.
-The studios and offices are in Weimer Hall on Stadium Road in Gainesville.
+WRUF-FM (103.7 FM) is a commercial radio station licensed to Gainesville, Florida, United States, broadcasting a country music format.
+It is owned by the University of Florida; while the university is a non-profit organization owned by the State of Florida, WRUF-FM and WRUF are operated as commercial stations, supported by advertising through a joint sales agreement (JSA) with Audacy, in contrast to co-owned NPR member WUFT-FM, and emergency station WUFQ, both non-commercial outlets.
+The studios and offices are inside the Flanagan wing of Weimer Hall within the College of Journalism and Communications on the university's campus on Stadium Road in Gainesville.

-WRUF-FM is a Class C1 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is off NW 53rd Avenue at Devil's Millhopper Geological State Park.
+WRUF-FM's transmitter tower is off NW 53rd Avenue at Devil's Millhopper Geological State Park.